Insurance Collections – Specific Instructions

 Note: Eight (8) hour fast is recommended prior to blood collection.

-1) The following must be filled out on the requisition form found in the collection kit.
+1) The following must be filled out on the laboratory consent found in the collection kit.

-2) The applicant must read and sign the authorization slip before conducting the blood draw (see Blood Collection procedure).
-Do not draw blood specimen if applicant declines to sign or alter the slip.
+2) The applicant must read and sign the authorization slip.
+Do not draw specimen if applicant declines to sign or alters the slip.

 4) VERY IMPORTANT – Make sure that no blood drawing equipment is left at the applicant’s home or place of business.
 Discard needle and gloves in approved biohazard containers.